linym93/flower-service/readme.md

 		   run the image:           docker run -p 8080:8080 flowerservice

-    3. use deployment.yaml to deploy the docker image to minikube
+    3. use deployment.yaml to deploy the docker image to minikube kubectl apply -f deployment.yaml kubectl get deployment check the kube dashboard to check, one servcie and two deployments will be created

 (3) access endpoints: